Skip to content

 php artisan vendor:publish --tag=lattice-js

 This writes a single resources/js/registry.ts.
-It calls createPlugin with empty components and columns blocks and merges it onto the built-in registry with extendRegistry, exporting the result as registry:
+It defines an app plugin with empty component and table-column registries and merges it onto the built-in registry with extendRegistry, exporting the result as registry:

-import { createPlugin, extendRegistry, registry as packageRegistry } from "@lattice-php/lattice";
+import { extendRegistry, registry as packageRegistry } from "@lattice-php/lattice";

 name: "app",